DikshaSharma11oct/Diksha-Sharma/README.md

 2. **Project Name**: WareHouse.
    - Technologies Used: STS,.NetFramework,Rest API,Java 1.8,JPA,Microservices.

-## Collaboration
-I'm open to collaborating on interesting projects related to Dashboard Based Application.
-If you have a project idea or would like to collaborate, feel free to reach out to me!
 ---
 Feel free to reach out if you have any questions, suggestions, or just want to connect!
 Let's create something amazing together! 🚀